-Prerequisite: To be considered for enrollment in Statistics, students must have successfully completed Algebra 2 or Intermediate Alg and Trig.
+Prerequisite: To be considered for enrollment in Statistics, students must have completed Algebra 2 or Math Analysis.

-The purpose of this course is to introduce students to the major concepts of collecting, analyzing and drawing conclusions from data.
+The purpose of this course is to introduce students to the major concepts of collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes:

-- Exploring data: observing patterns and departures from patterns - Planning a study: deciding what and how to measure - Anticipating patterns: producing models using probability and simulation - Statistical inferences: confirming models no credit
+- Exploring data: observing patterns and departures from patterns - Planning a study: deciding what and how to measure - Anticipating patterns: producing models using probability and simulation - Statistical influences: confirming models no credit